-• The plan creates places to meet.
+The plan creates places to meet.

 Some of the most important meetings are spontaneous.
-Spontaneous meetings occur when paths intersects while traveling from one place to another or standing in line for coffee or lunch.
+Spontaneous meetings occur when paths intersect while traveling from one place to another or standing in line for coffee or lunch.
 Chance interactions have the qualities of being informative, creative, and social in an important way that reinforces relationships.
-The deliberate design of spaces and arrangement of activity generating programs in the 2009 LRDP promotes spontaneous interactions.
+The deliberate design of spaces and arrangement of activity-generating programs in the 2009 LRDP promotes spontaneous interactions.

-Living in the Academic Core
+Living in the Campus Core Academic District

-A unique element of the plan is the siting of two mixed-use "Main Streets" through the east and west halves of the Academic Core.
+A unique element of the plan is the siting of two mixed-use "Main Streets" through the east and west halves of the Campus Core and Academic District.
 Featuring residential uses above student services and/or academic uses, these linear corridors provide connections to the southern portion of the campus as well as to the proposed University Community.